Thames Path - Kings Cross to Battersea (★★★★★)

 I fairly regularly head through London on the way to visit family in the south of England.
 My typical route through London, is to get off the train at Kings Cross, head down into the underground, and then head back up to the surface to take a train down - having successfully navigated past London.

-On this occasion, I was heading through with plenty of time on my hands, and I felt that whilst most times it probably did make sense to just head through London, for the occasions where I could spare more time, there must be a better way.
+On this occasion, though I was heading through with plenty of time on my hands - and I felt that whilst most times it probably did make sense to just head through London as fast as possible, it might be nice to occasionally do it slowly.

-And on this day, I began a tradition of occasionally using my trips through London, not just as a race to the other side, but also as an opportunity to explore some of the capital (people do come from all over the world to visit after all).
+And on this day, I began a tradition of occasionally using my trips through London, not just as a race to the other side, but also as an opportunity to explore some of the capital (after all, people do come from all over the world to visit it).

-Heading out of Kings Cross, I turned right, and then after a few streets turned left.
-From Kings Cross there are numerous routes heading southwards to join up with the river - my ultimate destination - but on this occasion I was going to head via the British Museum, to see if it was as good as it seems in the photos.
+From Kings Cross there are numerous routes heading southwards to join up with the river - my ultimate destination - but on this occasion I am going to head via the British Museum, to see if it is as good as it seems in the photos.

-And so I headed on through London, moving with the crowds to the British Museum.
-I had already booked by free ticket, and so it was easy to get in, but for those thinking "oh, that might be a nice idea", don't bother - it is just a load of old pots, and pretty boring really.
+And so I head on through London, moving with the crowds to the Museum.
+I had already booked my free ticket, and so it was easy to get in, but for those thinking "oh, that might be a nice idea", don't bother - it is just a load of old pots, and pretty boring really.

-But although this diversion was a bit of a waste of time, I head down via Monmouth Street, on past Trafalgar Square, and down to the river.
+But although this diversion was a bit of a waste of time, I continue on and head down via Monmouth Street - passing Trafalgar Square - on my way to the river.

 Nelson's Column